primer/react/pages/components/docs/Tooltip.md

 Before adding a tooltip, please consider: Is this information essential and necessary?
 Can the UI be made clearer?
 Can the information be shown on the page by default?

 **Attention:** we use aria-label for tooltip contents, because it is crucial that they are accessible to screen reader users.
-However, aria-label replaces the text content of an element in screen readers, so only use .tooltipped on elements with no existing text content, or consider using title for supplemental information.
+However, aria-label replaces the text content of an element in screen readers, so only use Tooltip on elements with no existing text content, or consider using `title` for supplemental information.